lilei-nlp/lilei-nlp.github.io/_pages/index.md

 title: "About"
 ---

-Hi, I am a PhD student at [HKU-NLP](https://hkunlp.github.io/) group, co-supervised by Prof. [Lingpeng Kong](https://ikekonglp.github.io/) and Prof. [Qi Liu](https://leuchine.github.io/).
-Previously, I completed my master's degree at Peking University as a member of LANCO, advised by Prof. [Xu Sun](https://xusun26.github.io/) and my bachelor's degree at Xidian University.
+I am a PhD student in the [HKU-NLP](https://hkunlp.github.io/) group, co-supervised by Prof. [Lingpeng Kong](https://ikekonglp.github.io/) and Prof. [Qi Liu](https://leuchine.github.io/).
+I completed my master's degree at Peking University advised by Prof. [Xu Sun](https://xusun26.github.io/) and my bachelor's degree at Xidian University.

-My current research interests lie in developing multi-modal LLMs and understanding the emeging capabilities of LLMs.
+My research focuses on:

+(i) developing frontier multimodal large language models (MiMo-VL, Reka Flash);

+(ii) understanding the fundamental mechanisms of LLMs and MLLMs.

-I am happy to discuss potential collaboration opportunities, feel free to reach out!
+I'm always happy to discuss potential collaborations—feel free to reach out!

 News
 =====
+* [2025/08] Two paper got accepted by EMNLP 2025 and one paper got accepted by ACM MM 2025!
+See you in Suzhou :)
 * [2025/05] Two papers got accepted by ACL 2025 and one paper got accepted by ICML 2025 !
 * [2025/02] VL-RewardBench and Video-MME got accepted by CVPR 2025 and both got Highlight (Top 3%) !
 * [2025/01] Four paper got accepeted by ICLR 2025, see you in 🇸🇬!
 * [2024/10] Our [FairEval](https://aclanthology.org/2024.acl-long.511/) is selected as the [Most Influencial Paper of ACL 2024](https://www.paperdigest.org/2024/09/most-influential-acl-papers-2024-09/)!👑👑
-* [2024/02] Checkout our [Reka Flash and Reka Core](https://publications.reka.ai/reka-core-tech-report.pdf), first-tier mutlimodal LLMs!
 * [2023/12] :boom:Our paper *[Label Words are Anchors](https://aclanthology.org/2023.emnlp-main.609/)* won the <span style="color:red">**Best Long Paper Award**</span> of EMNLP 2023!